SI 2022 Household Finance

 Camelia M. Kuhnen, University of North Carolina at Chapel Hill and NBER

-Michael J. Gropper, University of North Carolina
+Michael J. Gropper, University of Colorado - Boulder

 Wealth and Insurance Choices: Evidence from U.S. Households